Research Centres and Groups

 Centre for Research on Communities and Cultures

-The Centre for Research on Communities and Cultures brings together researchers from within the School of Media, Art and Design to develop and promote innovative research through publication, seminars, workshops, community events, conferences and online initiatives.
+The Centre for Research on Communities and Cultures brings together researchers who develop and promote innovative research through publication, seminars, workshops, community events, conferences and online initiatives.

 The Powell Research Group